- I started brewing beer in 2014 with the Mr. Beer starter kit. This was one of the best gifts I ever received.

 - 2017 IBU’s Annual Open Competition Results

-- IN PROGRESS: This spring, I WILL be growing hops in the back yard.
+- COMPLETED: This spring, I WILL be growing hops in the back yard.
 I may even finish a planter near the fence and plant some barley.
 How cool would it be to malt some barley and make beer with homemade barley AND hops?

 - The planter has been created.
 I have planted 4 rhizomes; Cascade, Hallertau, Chinook and Willamette.

-- IN PROGRESS: Graduate college by October, Magna Cum Laude.
+- COMPLETED: Graduate college by October, Magna Cum Laude.
 I’m at 3.98 now.
 No more A-‘s.

 - Currently, I’m in the running for Summa Cum Laude.